 - Amount of salary adjustment is perceived by the employee to have discriminatory impact.

-Banded salary ranges are established and revised by the Office of State Personnel.
+Banded salary ranges are established and revised by the Office of State Human Resources.
 Labor market data is used to develop the statewide Range Minimums, Range Maximums, and the Reference Rates that correspond to the three competency levels (Contributing, Journey, Advanced).
 Where necessary, the University requests special Market Reference Rates that more specifically address the University’s labor market needs for certain occupational groups.

 All actions shall be on a current basis.